 WOW … is also a word that can stand for ‘Words of Wisdom’.

 The general sentiment is: “As we stand with you at this milestone or as we transition with you over the next little while, we hope you appreciate these few words of wisdom.
 They come from lots of places and are given to you with love and in the hope that you will continue to follow Jesus and grow in your faith in God.”

-Marked for development are a series of 3 pdf WOW cards:
+Marked for development are a series of WOW cards in pdf form for easy printing.

-Each card design contains specific words of teaching and encouragement to each party in the drama of life surrounding each transition or milestone.
+Each card design will contain specific words of blessing, teaching and encouragement to each party in the drama of life surrounding each transition or milestone.

 - WOW* … * indicates this card is for the person whose life we are celebrating

 - WOWp … p indicates this card is for the parents and extended family of the person whose life we are celebrating